Those in power after Independence were ashamed of their own culture: PM | Politics

 The PM, who was on a two-day tour to Assam, cited the state as an example and said it was a place where beliefs, spirituality and history are connected with modernity.

-He said the projects he unveiled will strengthen connectivity not only in the Northeast, but also the rest of South Asia.
+He said the projects he unveiled will strengthen connectivity not only in the Northeast but also in the rest of South Asia.

-''Today, the youth want to see that Assam and Northeast are developed at par with South Asia.
+''Today, the youths want to see that Assam and Northeast are developed at par with South Asia.
 Your dream is Modi's resolution.
-Modi will leave no stone unturned to fulfill your dream.
+Modi will leave no stone unturned to fulfil your dream.
 This is Modi's guarantee,'' he added.

 The PM also said that peace has returned to Assam in the last 10 years, and over 7,000 people have put down arms and returned to the mainstream.

 ''More than 10 major peace accords have been signed.
 At one point of time, I worked in Assam for the party.
-I have seen with my eyes incidents like road blockades and bomb blasts in Guwahati.
+I have seen incidents like road blockades and bomb blasts in Guwahati.
 It is a matter of past now,'' he said.

 Modi said that the Armed Forces (Special Powers) Act, 1958 (AFSPA) has been withdrawn from many areas in the state as well as the region, while inter-state border disputes are being resolved.